uforg/uforpc/src/schema/README.md

 1. **Schema Parsing**: Takes a JSON string input and parses it into a raw JavaScript object, ensuring the input is valid JSON.

-2. **Schema Validation**: Validates the parsed object against the UFO RPC JSON Schema specification, ensuring:
+2. **Schema Validation**: Validates the parsed object against the UFO RPC Zod Schema Validation, ensuring:
    - Valid structure
    - Correct types and patterns
    - Required fields